michel4j/uso/docs/source/staff_guide/facilities.rst

 Managing Bookings
 -----------------
 On flexible-scheduling beamlines, you can manage booking requests for beam time.
-To manage bookings, click on the :guilabel:`Bookings` tool for the relevant cycle on the facility detail page.
+To manage bookings, click on the :icon:`bi bi-inbox;Bookings` tool for the relevant cycle on the facility detail page.
 This will take you to the list of booking requests for the facility during the cycle.
 Clicking the entries on the list will load a modal dialog with the details of the booking request, including the project name, requested shifts, comments, and date preferences for the request.
 You can change the status of the booking request by selecting the appropriate